Financially feral.

 As if being a person wasn't hard enough, we, as a society, went ahead and turned it into a business.
 Social media used to be about staying in touch.
 But now it feels more like we're all running personal PR campaigns.
 We spend our days gathering a nation of meaningful things that we hope represent who we are.
 People don't just “post" anymore.
 No. They build brand loyalty.
 And I, for my life, didn't understand who my friend was building this loyalty for, considering the fact that, for the past three years, we've only spoken to the same six people.

 I didn’t mean to get annoyed, but I did.
 I couldn’t help it.
 It felt a little insulting.
-That she was outsourcing something as personal as identity to us, like we were a Pinterest board she could crowdsource.
+That she was outsourcing something as personal as identity to us.
 Maybe she just wanted reassurance.
 Maybe we all do.
 But how many versions of herself did she need us to come up with before one finally made her feel real?

 I finally replied, “Effortless, but in a way that takes a near-militarized level of planning….
 And always asking for my cigarettes.”